stelzinga/MF/Management_Framework.md

 - Report to Stakeholders or improve an aspect to one or more Stakeholders not part of the above

 If a Process or change in Process does not achieve the above directly or indirectly then it is likely it should not be performed at all.
 The assessment is easy for Processes that directly have an influence as per above.
 It is more difficult to establish for Processes that contribute indirectly i.e., the path from the Process to the final desired Output is long and involved.
 For example, more motivated Staff could lead to increased Revenue, but that link is difficult to establish.
 The truth is that, particularly in large organisations, the majority of Processes are indirect.
 This is typically reviewed by Managers either directly or through audits, or through a specific Framework called Business Process Analysis or Business Process Engineering.

+### Topic Definition
+The word Topic is relatively common to not really warrant a definition.
+However, there are various properties that require some formalism.
+A definition of Topic is an idea, subject or theme of written or spoken discourse.
+This covers the basics of a Topic.

+The *Topic Scope* is virtually unlimited.
+Even within the context of Management Framework there are many Topics in general, and they can multiply fast by refining the context around a Topic.
+For example, Income can be a Topic, but the Income of a specific Activity is another, even if related Topic.
+Effectively everything single item in the Management Framework is a Topic.

+A Topic can fall within a *Topic Category*.
+For example, Income can be tagged to Finance.
+However, many Topics are related to more than one Category.
+For example, Income can also be tagged to Income Statement or Corporate Tax.
+As such, it is not easy to isolate a Topic.

 ### Stakeholder Definition
 Stakeholders are people affected by the Venture.
 They are either internal (Staff, Manager) or external (Environment, Clients, Suppliers, and including people impacted without being any of the previous for example citizens living in a zone of Operations of a Venture).
 The consideration of their interests falls within a Manager's remit.